• Skip to primary navigation

 The point is that there is another set of elections coming down the pipe in 2022.
 Remember above when I said that we may be feeling these higher prices into 2023?

-Well the reason why is because if the ammo makers aren’t caught up by the time the next election cycle rolls around we could find ourselves back into this mess again.
+Well one of the reasons why is because if the ammo makers aren’t caught up by the time the next election cycle rolls around we could find ourselves back into this mess again.

 Federal Ammunition stated that they were a year out back in November as stated above.
 Have they made up any ground?